FAQs: Water charges in tenancies

 The relevant plumbing fixtures may have changed from when the plumber's certificate was originally issued.
 If the tenant challenged the validity of the plumber's certificate, you wouldn't have the evidence to support there had been no changes to the premises from when it was issued.

 Conversely, if you've been managing the property and there have been changes to the relevant plumbing fixtures from when the water compliance certificate was issued, then it would be advisable for the owner to obtain a current certificate for the commencement of the tenancy.

 Best practice tip: Negotiate with the plumbers who work on your rent roll to include a regular compliance check when they're attending to other plumbing work at a property.
 Ask them to incorporate a statement on the tax invoice stating that the property still meets the water efficiency requirements.

 Q: If an owner doesn't pass on the water usage charges during the billing cycle, can the tenant be invoiced for water usage for an extended period?

-Q: If a property has a separate water meter although doesn’t meet the water efficiency requirements can the owner still charge for water usage?
+Q: If a property has a separate water meter but it doesn't meet the water efficiency requirements, can the owner still charge for water usage?

 Q: What is a reasonable amount of water?

-A: There is not a statutory requirement, although Section 169 of the RTRA Act states what the tribunal must take into account if there is a dispute.
-A good starting point is to find out the average water usage from the water provider for the area the property is located.
+A: There is not a statutory requirement, although Section 169 of the RTRA Act states what the tribunal must consider if there is a dispute.
+A good starting point is to find out what the average water usage is for the area in which the property is located from the water provider.
 You will then need to take into account the other aspects stated, and ensure the PO Form 6 signed by the owner nominates the kLs provided by the owner.